-- Base salaries are adjusted infrequently, and salaries for all executive officers remained flat in fiscal 2016; - Variable short-term cash compensation plan funding based upon Company performance, with individual awards linked closely to individual performance; and - Emphasis on long-term incentives to align executives' interests with those of our stockholders, with two-thirds weighting of targeted long-term incentive value continuing to be placed on performance-based vehicles, the value of which depends on meeting the Company's financial performance targets and our stock price performance. - No single-trigger accelerated vesting or payment for equity awards upon a change in control; - Executive stock ownership guidelines that encourage ownership and further align our executives' interests with those of our stockholders; - Prohibition on hedging of Company stock; - A compensation recovery, or "clawback," policy pertaining to both cash and equity incentive-based compensation; - Mandatory minimum vesting period of one year for equity awards; - Annual peer group review with appropriate adjustments to ensure valid comparisons; - No tax gross-ups allowed except with respect to relocation benefits and required spousal travel; and - Independent compensation consultant engaged by the Committee does not provide any other services to the Company.
+- Only "double-trigger" accelerated vesting or payment for equity awards upon a change in control of the Company; - Executive stock ownership guidelines that encourage ownership and further align our executive officers' interests with those of our stockholders; - Prohibition on hedging of Company common stock; - A compensation recovery, or "clawback," policy pertaining to both cash and equity incentive-based compensation; - Mandatory minimum vesting period of one year for equity awards; - Annual compensation peer group review with appropriate updates to ensure valid comparisons; - No tax "gross-ups" allowed except with respect to relocation benefits and required spousal travel; and - Independent compensation consultant engaged by the Committee that does not provide any other services to the Company.

-In making compensation decisions at the outset of fiscal 2016 and throughout the year, the Committee sought to reinforce the linkage between Company performance and executive compensation.
-In keeping with this objective, base salaries for executive officers in fiscal 2016 continued to remain flat as part of the continued focus on prominently featuring performance-based cash incentives and equity.
+In making compensation decisions at the outset of fiscal 2019 and throughout the year, the Committee continued to reinforce the link between Company performance and executive compensation.

-While the targeted level of short-term cash incentive awards for each executive officer, expressed as a percentage of annual base salary, remained unchanged, actual short-term cash incentive award levels increased in fiscal 2016 compared to fiscal 2015.
-At the beginning of the fiscal year, our Board of Directors approved an Adjusted Revenue target of \$870 million and an Adjusted EBITDA target of \$247 million.
-These performance metrics were used by the Committee to determine funding of the fiscal 2016 cash incentive pools and to drive sustainable top- and bottom-line growth, balancing both short and longer term considerations.
-Our fiscal 2016 result of \$881.4 million in Adjusted Revenue and \$256.7 million in Adjusted EBITDA exceeded target, resulting in funding under both the Broad-Based and Management Incentive Plans at 117% of budgeted target.
-"Adjusted Revenue" means the Company's GAAP Revenue adjusted at the Committee's discretion to remove the impact of revenues related to acquisitions or events deemed by the Committee to have been out of Management's control and occurring in the measurement year.
-"Adjusted EBITDA" means earnings before interest, taxes, depreciation, and amortization ("EBITDA") as adjusted for stock-based compensation expense, restructuring and acquisition-related charges, and other items reflected in the Regulation G schedule published by the Company as an attachment to its quarterly earnings releases, and further adjusted for such adjustments as may be applicable.
-In selecting these two financial metrics, both of which are used to determine short-term cash incentive funding and Performance Share Unit earnings, the Committee relied on the fact that the Company is making significant investments in technology infrastructure, solution innovation and distribution which tend to sacrifice short-term performance on certain other metrics (e.g., earnings per share) in favor of enabling longer-term stockholder value creation.
-The Committee believes that these measures best balance the delivery of steady growth against the investments the Company makes.
-Further, using one-year performance periods allows the Committee to reward performance for a time period over which the Company has better visibility.
-Setting goals over a longer term is made difficult due to the complexity and evolving nature of the business problems addressed by our solutions and would lead to an increased probability of setting inaccurate or inappropriate goals.
+The target level of short-term cash incentive awards for each executive officer, expressed as a percentage of annual base salary, remained unchanged in fiscal 2019.
+At the beginning of the fiscal year, our Board of Directors approved an Adjusted Revenue target of \$1,125 million and an Adjusted EBITDA target of \$342.5 million.
+These performance measures were selected by the Committee to determine funding of the fiscal 2019 cash incentive pools and to drive sustainable top-line and bottom-line growth, balancing both short-term and longer-term considerations.
+Our fiscal 2019 results of \$1,160.1 million in Adjusted Revenue and \$366.9 million in Adjusted EBITDA exceeded target, resulting in funding under both the Broad-Based and Management Incentive Plans at 125% of budgeted target.
+"Adjusted Revenue" and "Adjusted EBITDA" are defined on page 43 of this proxy statement.
+In selecting these two financial measures, both of which are used to determine short-term cash incentive funding and Performance Share Unit earnings, the Committee took into account the fact that the Company is making significant investments in technology infrastructure, solution innovation and distribution which tend to sacrifice short-term performance on certain other metrics (e.g., earnings per share) in favor of enabling longer-term stockholder value creation.
+The Committee believes that these performance measures best balance the delivery of steady growth against the investments the Company makes.
+Further, using one-year performance periods for short-term cash incentive plan funding, as well as the earning of Performance Share Units subject to multi-year vesting, allows the Committee to reward performance for a time period over which the Company has better visibility.
+Setting goals over a longer term is difficult because of the complexity and evolving nature of the business problems addressed by our solutions and would hinder an alignment of our performance measures with our Company goals.

-To align executive interests with the creation of stockholder value, equity-based incentive compensation represents a substantial portion of total compensation, and we have continued to maintain a diverse mix of equity award types which favor those that are performance based instead of simply time vested.
-This mix of long-term incentive vehicles helps ensure the Company's executive compensation program operates effectively across a wide variety of business scenarios.
+To align our executive officers' interests with the creation of stockholder value, long-term equity incentive compensation represents a substantial portion of their target total direct compensation opportunities, and we have continued to maintain a diverse mix of equity award types which favor those that are performance-based instead of simply time-based.
+This mix of long-term incentive vehicles helps ensure that our executive compensation program operates effectively across a wide variety of business scenarios.